2022 Pittsburgh Panthers football team

 The 2022 Pittsburgh Panthers football team represented the University of Pittsburgh as a member of the Coastal Division of the Atlantic Coast Conference (ACC) during the 2022 NCAA Division I FBS football season.
 The Panthers were led by eighth-year head coach Pat Narduzzi and played their home games at Acrisure Stadium in Pittsburgh.
 This was Pitt's tenth season as a member of the ACC.

-Previous season

-The Panthers finished the 2021 season with an 11–3 record, and a 7–1 conference record.
-Pitt won the Coastal Division of the ACC.
-The Panthers won their first ever ACC Championship with a win over Wake Forest, 45–21.
-Pitt lost their bowl game, the Peach Bowl, against Michigan State 31–21 to end the season.